 This lesson plan helps students explore the different elements of a short story.
-By the end of the lesson students will be able to come up with a definition of the short story and know the elements that constitute it.
-On line materials may be used to carry out the lesson plan.
-More than one session can be needed to deliver it.
+By the end of the lesson, students will be able to come up with a definition of the short story and know the elements that constitute it.
+Online materials may be used to carry out the lesson plan.
+More than one session may be needed to deliver it.

 1. Length: a classic definition of a short story is that one should be able to read it in one sitting.

 2. Prose as opposed to poetry

 3. Fiction, narrative.

 4. Concise: information offered in the story is relevant to the tale being told.
 This is unlike a novel, where the story can diverge from the main plot

 - Ask students to come up with a definition that might look as follows: